This is the tab you will be using during recording.

 - Grey is no sensor linked or in Anti-mag Mode

-You can customize the role name in the role name option box in the lower left corner.
+You can customize the Character Name in the Character Name option box in the lower left corner.

 In the lower right corner are the motion capture mode and the number of capture frames.